EllaBrands/stanDev/Parameter-Labeling-Specification.md

 **Goal:** Provide labeling functionality for parameters.
 We can then treat parameters with special labels differently in our inference algorithms.

+__Disclaimer__: This is a very rough work in progress.
+It does not detail a concrete (or good) solution.
+Rather, it itemizes the general extensions of current algorithms that cannot currently be implemented.

 ## Example Usage for MML

 Consider the following hierarchical model.